kevincheungs/UnleashPocClientJs/README.md

 # UnleashPocClientJs

-To setup proxy server (client SDK connects to proxy, which connects to main Unleash tool)
+** To setup proxy server (client SDK connects to proxy, which connects to main Unleash tool)

+Need to have this setup for client SDK to work.
+Need to add auth key here from Unleash tool.

 1. node src/proxyServer.js

-To Run the Client side SDK
+** To Run the Client side SDK

 Uses webpack
 https://webpack.js.org/guides/installation/